 UPDATE 2 Balloon Girl shredding stunt at Sotherbys, October 5th 2018

 Banksy was said by some to be present in the audience filming the pre-arranged stunt.. and so were other folk, one of whom panned her Smartphone camera across the room, taking in a dozen heads along the way.
-London Dada’s Art Axis – who close-up’d Banksy in 2014 paused the video ( an online upload ) at the point where he recognized someone uncannily similar to Banksy face-wise with recent front teeth orthodontology; this time with hair cropped short, the obligatory moustache and giveaway prominent dimpled chin and aquiline nose.
+London Dada’s Art Axis – who close-up’d Banksy in 2014 paused the video ( an online upload ) at the point where he recognized someone uncannily similar to Banksy face-wise with recent front teeth orthodontology; this time with hair cropped short, the obligatory moustache and giveaway prominent dimpled chin and aquiline nose, this time using the latex prosthetic end-nose piece .
 The gent was decked out in a business suit with white loose-necked shirt and sporting dark tortoiseshell-framed glasses, wih what appears to be a miniature spy camera attached to the right side keeper.

 Cameraphone in hand, he’s obviously enjoying the proceedings…however he is filming with his smartphone in portrait mode whereas other video featured on his Instagram account of the auction was shot in the pro standard landscape format, suggesting the gym-fit assistant/minder he always works alongside for cover and security was filming the event for Banksy’s official Instagram account from close by in the auction room.

 Update 12/12/2018 ( still frame from Banksy’s ” Director’s cut and a Half ” video )

 After further close analysis and cross-compares, we can say with 100% certainty that this individual, previously filmed elsewhere in the Sotheby’s auction room, is Banksy himself; inadvertently, irony of ironies, caught in close-up on his own video.

 © London Dada 2018